 The key here is that states aren’t saying the surcharge itself is a taxable service.
 They’re saying it’s part of the price of the taxable item.
-This prevents businesses who split out the credit card surcharge from gaining a sales tax advantage over businesses who build credit card processing costs into their pricing.
+The usual rules for taxable and nontaxable purchases then apply.

 Are convenience fees subject to sales tax?